AdobeDocs/experience-platform.ja-JP/help/segmentation/pql/arithmetic-functions.md

 title: 演算関数
 topic: developer guide
 translation-type: tm+mt
-source-git-commit: 6a0a9b020b0dc89a829c557bdf29b66508a10333
+source-git-commit: 84a5b992639c1cabfdeaec5262964c9873826592
 workflow-type: tm+mt
-source-wordcount: '230'
+source-wordcount: '227'
-ht-degree: 94%
+ht-degree: 89%

 ---

 # 演算関数

-Arithmetic functions are used to perform basic calculations on values in [!DNL Profile Query Language] (PQL). その他の PQL 関数の詳細については、「[プロファイルクエリ言語の概要](./overview.md)」を参照してください。
+Arithmetic functions are used to perform basic calculations on values in [!DNL Profile Query Language] (PQL).
+More information about other PQL functions can be found in the [[!DNL Profile Query Language] overview](./overview.md).

 ## 加算